|Website:||website containing additional information|

 Random graphs, giant components, percolation, spreading phenomena, basic algorithms for network science, lower bounds for polynomial-time problems, sampling algorithms, streaming algorithms, sublinear algorithms, power laws, spreading phenomena, community detection, graph partitioning algorithms.

-The course assumes that you have basic skills in algorithms and mathematics.
-In particular, the course assumes familiarity with basic graph algorithms (shortest paths, flows), such as offered in Algoritmiek, and NP-completeness, such as offered in Algoritmiek or Algorithms for Decision Support.
-Having taken Algorithms and Networks is helpful, but not required.
+The course assumes that you have basic skills in algorithms and mathematics (some integrals and probabilities might be involved).
+The course assumes familiarity with basic graph algorithms (shortest paths, flows), such as offered in Algoritmiek, and NP-completeness, such as offered in Algoritmiek or Algorithms for Decision Support.
+Having taken Algorithms and Networks is very helpful, but not required.

 |Exam form:||Exam on studied chapters of the book, term paper, presentation, peer review.
 See the course webpage for details.|